Videos of emaciated Israeli hostages in Gaza increase pressure on Netanyahu for a ceasefire

 Warnings of famine in Gaza

-The videos were released as warnings about famine among Palestinians are growing in Gaza.
-Images of starving Palestinians have drawn international condemnation of Israeli policies limiting aid deliveries into the territory.
+The videos were released as international experts say a “worst-case scenario of famine” is unfolding in the coastal territory, where Israel’s offensive has killed tens of thousands of Palestinians and made it nearly impossible to safely deliver food and other humanitarian aid.
+Images of starving Palestinians have drawn international condemnation of Israel’s conduct.

 Families of the hostages fear that the lack of food threatens the remaining hostages, too.
-Fewer than half of the 50 hostages are believed to be alive.
+Fewer than half of the 50 remaining hostages are believed to be alive, the rest either killed during the October 2023 attack or while in captivity.

-Prime Minister Benjamin Netanyahu said he was shocked by the images of the two hostages and met with the Red Cross to ask that it bring hostages food and medicine — access that the organization says it has never been granted by Hamas.
+Netanyahu said he was shocked by the images of the two hostages and met with the Red Cross to ask that it bring hostages food and medicine -- access that the organization says has never been granted by Hamas.

 “When I see these, I understand exactly what Hamas wants,” Netanyahu said on Sunday.
 “They do not want a deal.
 They want to break us using these videos of horror.”